Zero Robotics Secondary School Tournament 2016 to launch

 For the fifth year, the Zero Robotics tournament will turn the Station into a gaming arena for ESA's member states* upper secondary-school students.
 The competition challenges youngsters to write instructions that control volleyball-sized satellites through a virtual field mined with obstacles.

 The Spheres − short for Synchronised Position Hold, Engage, Reorient, Experimental Satellites – obey remote commands and can hover around the weightless Station using their own power, propulsion and navigation.

 The tournament is not only about writing a computer code.
 Participants must solve problems, apply their maths and physics knowledge and work in teams to achieve success.

 European contenders should start working now on self-developed software and plan their strategy for the competition, ready for when the final details of the mission are unveiled on the 10th of September.

 The contest starts with online simulations of increasing difficulty.
 Competitors can create and visualise their code to get ready for the game from a dedicated web browser and free of charge.

-The finals will take place in January 2016, with the European teams at the Euro Space Centre, closed to the ESA’s station of Redu, Belgium, and the US teams at the Massachusetts Institute of Technology (MIT).
+The finals will take place in January 2017, with the European teams in Europe (location will be communicated later), and the US teams at the Massachusetts Institute of Technology (MIT).

-Read more about the tournament and how to resigner here.
+Read more about the tournament and how to register here.

-* ESA Member States: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Poland, Romania, Spain, Sweden, Switzerland, United Kingdom.
+* ESA Member States: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.